Benn, Seguin team up to help Stars sink Blues

 Dallas regained the lead 31 seconds later when Klingberg scored on a wrist shot from the right circle at 11:57 of the second.
 Allen denied Jamie Benn on a breakaway seconds earlier, but Benn collected the puck and sent a pass across the crease to Klingberg, who one-timed a wrist shot that beat Allen far post to make it 2-1.

 St. Louis had apparently answered when Alexander Steen scored what would have been the 200th of his career from the left circle at 8:22 of the third period.
-However, after Stars coach Lindy Ruff used his coach's challenge on the grounds that Patrik Berglund interfered with Niemi, the goal was overturned.
+However, after Ruff used his coach's challenge on the grounds that Patrik Berglund interfered with Niemi, the goal was overturned.

 The Blues cut it to 4-2 when Pietrangelo scored from the edge of the right circle at 10:27 of the third period.